Cancer Research UK logo.

 Physical examination

-Your doctor usually asks you to lie down or sit down.
+Your doctor usually asks you to lie or sit down.
 They will look and feel your skin to check for any abnormalities or areas that are swollen.

 They may also listen to your chest and tummy (abdomen) to find out if they sound normal.